Four Things to know about payday loans

 4. What are alternatives to payday loans?

-Another option is to contact your credit card company, utility company, or landlord and work out an alternative payment arrangement.
-In an emergency, you’d be surprised how flexible some creditors can be.
+Payment plans.
+Contact your credit card company, utility company, or landlord to see if you can work out an alternative payment arrangement.
+In an emergency, creditors may be flexible.